teaching-on-testbeds/serve-edge-chi/snippets/measure_pi.md

 ::: {.cell .markdown}

 When you are done, download the fully executed notebook from the Jupyter container environment for later reference.
 (Note: because it is an executable file, and you are downloading it from a site that is not secured with HTTPS, you may have to explicitly confirm the download in some browsers.)

-Also download the `food11.onnx` model from inside the `models` directory.

 :::